-Towards the start of the new year, my thoughts turn to how authors can motivate themselves to write and finish a book.
-It pains me to think of all those amazing books going unpublished or hidden and not promoted, just because of a mental block or lack of confidence, so let’s find out some motivation tips.
+Towards the start of the new year, my thoughts turn to how writers can motivate themselves to write and finish a book.
+It pains me to think of all those amazing books going unpublished or not promoted, just because of a lack of confidence, so let’s find out some motivation tips.

 When I’m trying to finish my own books and in need of motivation, I think about other people’s problems.
 I believe the power of writing is not in the medium – as readers enjoy books, ebooks or courses – it’s in the targeted solution to very real problems today.

 Young people growing up now need to see and hear your message, if that message is of a life-guiding nature, because very few have yet to recognise the most important priorities in life, e.g.:

 - Looks (makeup, hair, body beauty)

 Already there are painful injuries from increased texting and neck issues with smartphone usage, along with vision and attention problems.
 Distraction is one of the most overlooked problems of today, with the resulting effects of accidents or the more long-term effect of an inability to reach our goals and intentions.

 “We mustn’t let our dreams die in the daylight because we lose focus while responding to the world’s lame interests or false emergencies.”– Brendon Burchard, The Motivation Manifesto.